dwday/Tensorflow-2-install/README.md

 # Tensorflow 2 install

-How to install Tensorflow 2
+#Create environment:

+Here tf2 is an arbitrary name for our environment.
-conda create -n tf2 python=3.8
+**conda create -n tf2 python=3.8**

+# Activate environment.
 **activate tf2**
+# install tensorflow - GPU enabled
+**pip install tensorflow-gpu**

+if there is no CUDA support

 **pip install tensorflow**

-or GPU enabled version

-**pip install tensorflow-gpu**

 you may need sympy